Zamtakk/PlexMediaPlayer-for-RaspberryPi/readme.txt

 - Grab a charger for the Pi (5V 2A or more with USB-C cable)
 - Grab an mirco SD card of sufficiant speed (Ex.
 SanDisk Ultra 16GB A1)
 - Grab a keyboard
-- Optionally grab a mouse.
+- Grab a mouse (Only needed during setup, not for using Plex)
 - Grab a monitor or tv
 - Micro HDMI to HDMI (or displayport, depending on the monitor you use)
 - Grab a USB mirco SD card reader (Or a mirco SD to SD adapter and SD card reader for your pc)